seamless-io/templates/monitor_country_covid_status/README.md

 7. Now Twillio wants you to connect your WhatsApp account.
 Please follow the instructions.
     ![connect your WhatsApp account](../images/monitor_country_covid_status/7.png)

-8. Next pick the option "Send a One-Way WhatsApp Message".
-On this screen you will find your account ID and AuthToken.
+8. Next, pick the option "Send a One-Way WhatsApp Message".
+On this screen, you will find your account ID and AuthToken.
 That is all we need in our Python script to send a message to WhatsApp.
 Please update the variables `account_sid` and `auth_token` in the script to actual values from your account.
     ![Send a One-Way WhatsApp Message](../images/monitor_country_covid_status/8.png)